SSWConsulting/SSW.Rules.Content/rules/poc-vs-mvp/rule.md

 * **Experimental:** Used to validate technical feasibility, explore new technologies, or demonstrate a concept.
 * **Disposable:** Not intended for production use; often discarded after proving the concept.

-POCs should be build, tested, and thrown away.
+POCs should be built, tested, and thrown away.
 They are **not intended to be used in a production environment**.

 ### MVP: Delivering Value